blocknative/ethereum-input-decoder/README.md

 ## Aim

-The goal of ethereum-contract-decoder is to facilitate dead-simple conversion of a transaction input into a JavaScript native, serializable object.
+The goal of ethereum-input-decoder is to facilitate dead-simple conversion of a transaction input into a JavaScript native, serializable object.

 ## Usage